Sugar Glider Frequently Asked Questions

 The second is a happy chirp, which they make when excited or happy.
 The third is a quieter chirp which we have yet to find a purpose behind (other than simple communication).
 The fourth noise is a loud sharp barking.
 We believe this is some sort of call for other Sugar Gliders or just for attention from human owners.

 Life Span in captivity: Sugar Gliders will live for 10-15 years if they are cared for properly.

 Water should ALWAYS be available for your glider to drink.
 Use either a shallow water dish or a water bottle designed for small mammals.
 Never leave the toilet seat up!
 Gliders drown quickly.
 Make sure you have covers on all large drain holes.

 9. How often do I feed?

 Food should also always be available in pellets or fresh fruit (apple, grape, or orange).
 Pellet foods should be changed after being left out for 24 hours and moist foods, no more than 12 hours.

-Never feed chocolate, or allow them to eat houseplants or give them access to chemicals or toxins.
-Don't feed cat food or foods made for another animal species.
+Never feed them chocolate, or allow them to eat houseplants or give them access to chemicals or toxins.
+Don't feed them cat food or foods made for another animal species.